 “There was an inevitable clash of political culture between two distinct outlooks.
 That did not help the party (BJP) ultimately,” said a senior RSS leader, but on condition of anonymity because he was not authorised to brief the media.

-He said the BJP, by inducting Trinamool defectors, failed to exploit the local level public anger against the ruling party because the very cause of anger were inducted by BJP.
+He said the BJP, by inducting Trinamool defectors, failed to exploit the local level public anger against the ruling party because the very cause of anger was inducted by BJP.

 Kolkata’s Salt Lake-New Town leader Sabyasachi Dutta is a classic example.